algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/solar.png)

-create a tank array with parameter of capacity of the tank and the name of the wine
+Create a tank array with parameter of capacity of the tank and the name of the wine

 ```cs
 public const int MIN_CAPACITY = 1;